-The storage compartment is located under the seat.
-(See page 3-18.)
-When storing the Owner's Manual or other documents in the storage compartment, be sure to wrap them in a plastic bag so that they will not get wet.
+The storage compartment is located under the passenger seat.
+(See page 3-19.)

+When storing documents or other items in the storage compartment, be sure to wrap them in a plastic bag so that they will not get wet.
 When washing the vehicle, be careful not to let any water enter the storage compartment.